vectordotdev/vector/rfcs/2021-03-26-6517-end-to-end-acknowledgement.md

 The above structure provides for several considerations:

-1. This the minimum amount of data that can be added to the metadata to fully support this feature.
+1. This the minimum amount of data that can be added to the metadata to fully support this feature, amounting to a single shared reference as the `Option` is optimized into the `Arc`.

-2. Each source element is fixed size and requires no additional allocations.
+2. The use of `Arc` reference counting for finalization prevents events from "escaping" without providing a status indication.

 3. If a source does not need or is not configured to require finalization, it will not contribute to the list of sources and so